vpast/vpast/README.md

 ## About Me

 My name is Vlad.
 I started learning frontend development in university while also studying C++, Python, and C#.
 I later taught myself JavaScript and React.js through online courses and documentation.
-To date, I have created a portfolio of four projects that demonstrate my skills, with the source code and demos available on my GitHub: [https://github.com/vpast](https://github.com/vpast)
+To date, I have created a portfolio of four projects that demonstrate my skills, with the source code and demos available.